jfeldstein/goodandclean-blog/docs/link-checker.md

 - Runs a Ruby script (`scripts/check_amazon_links.rb`) to find and check all Amazon product links
 - Retries any links that return server errors (5xx) up to 5 times with exponential backoff
-- Uses Mailgun's API to send email reports when issues are detected
+- Uses Mailgun's API to send detailed email reports when issues are detected
-- Uploads a JSON report as an artifact for future reference
+- Includes comprehensive troubleshooting information in the email report

 ## Setting Up Email Notifications